GustavBertram/learn-lisp/README.md

 * Practical Common Lisp, Peter Seibel
 * On Lisp, Paul Graham
 * Land of Lisp, Conrad Barski
+* A Gentle Introduction to Symbolic Computation, David Touretzky

 Copyrights belong to the original authors.